 We use your voluntary registration data anonymously, i.e. without reference to your person, in order to be able to statistically evaluate which industries our readers come from.
 This helps us to further optimise the contents of our newsletter.
 The legal basis for this data processing is Art.
 6 para.
 1 p.
 1 (f) GDPR, based on our legitimate interest in the appropriate further development of our newsletter content.

 2.3.
 Contact form.
 We offer you the opportunity of sending us messages directly via a contact form.
-For this, you must provide an e-mail address where we can contact you. we shall also ask for your name to be able to address you. we shall process the information you provide on the contact form to respond to your request.
+For this, you must provide an e-mail address where we can contact you.
+We will also ask for your name to be able to address you.
+We will process the information you provide on the contact form to respond to your request.
 In order to process your request properly, we may disclose the data provided on the contact form to one of the regional sister companies or sales partners named on the contact page.
-This takes place when the distribution company responsible your region or the topic mentioned in the enquiry can answer your enquiry more appropriately.
+This takes place when the distribution company responsible for your region or the topic mentioned in the enquiry can answer your enquiry more appropriately.
 The legal basis of the described data processing is Art.
 6 para.
 1 p.1 (b) GDPR.
 The data collected when using the contact form will be automatically deleted after processing your request.

 2.4.
 Google Maps.
 On our contact page we use Google Maps to visually display the address of our location.
 Google Maps is a map service of Google LLC (1600 Amphitheatre Parkway, Mountain View, CA 94043, USA; “Google”).
 In order for the Google map material we use to be integrated and displayed in your browser, when you visit the contact page your browser must connect to a Google server, which may also be located in the USA.
 In the event that personal data is transferred to the USA, Google has undertaken to comply with the EU-US Privacy Shield.
 When you visit our site, Google receives the information that our website has been accessed from the IP address of your terminal device.
 The legal basis for data processing is Art.
 6 para.
 1 p.
 1 (f) GDPR, based on our legitimate interest in integrating a map service as part of the design of our website.